 Financial hardship happens.
 In January 2019, 435,421 homes were in some stage of foreclosure in the United States.
 In the event of economic hardship, here’s what to do to avoid foreclosure if you can’t keep up with your mortgage payments.

-If you miss a payment on your mortgage, your lender reports the late payment.
-The late payment is called a delinquency on your credit report.
+If you miss a payment on your mortgage, your lender reports the late mortgage payment.
+A new mortgage payment is called delinquency on your credit report.
 The delinquency remains on your report for seven years.
 Even missing a single mortgage payment negatively affects your credit score.
-The longer you go without bringing the account current, the greater the impact on your credit score.
+The longer you go without bringing the account current, the more significant the impact on your credit score.